Thousands of Tennesseans who paid their debt for low-level crimes are getting help with expunging their records.

 - Giving policymakers the information needed to compare their state’s record clearance policies to the national and regional landscapes and to learn about best practices.

-Following the launch of NCSC, comprehensive training and technical assistance opportunities will be announced.
+Following the launch of CSC, comprehensive training and technical assistance opportunities will be announced.

-The Council of State Governments Justice Center will partner with Community Legal Services of Philadelphia, the National Juvenile Defender Center, the National Association of Counties, and the National League of Cities on NCSC.
+The Council of State Governments Justice Center will partner with Community Legal Services of Philadelphia, the National Juvenile Defender Center, the National Association of Counties, and the National League of Cities on CSC.

 Other useful external resources:

-- If you were a victim of human trafficking, visit the American Bar Association’s Survivor Reentry Project page to learn more about how you may be able to clean your criminal record.
+- If you were a victim of human trafficking, visit the American Bar Association’s Survivor Reentry Project page page to learn more about how you may be able to clear your criminal record.

 - If you are a non-citizen immigrant, visit the Immigrant Legal Resource Center’s Crimes page to learn more about potential criminal record clearance remedies.